ColeAmparo/ColeAmparo.github.io/essays/JavaIsntJavascript.md

 eulerProjectOne(1000);
 ```

 The first practice WOD that I did was a function that took a number as a parameter and returned the sum of all multiples of 3 and 5 under this number, which in this example was 1000.
-The first time I attempted this WOD I did not finish it under a passable time, which was frustarting.
-It was becuase I was so nervous about the WOD being timed that I forgot about the mod function.
-When doing WODs failure is part of the process but I tried again and again untill I got a good time.
+The first time I attempted this WOD I did not finish it under a passable time, which was frustrating.
+It was because I was so nervous about the WOD being timed that I forgot about the mod function.
+When doing WODs failure is part of the process but I tried again and again until I got a good time.